The Ultimate List of the Best Places to Live in Philadelphia

 The answer to the question of what the best places to live in Philadelphia are will depend on your needs, desires, and preferred lifestyle.
 This is a place that can accommodate millennials as well as career chasers and aspiring entrepreneurs, families, foodies, and those in pursuit of knowledge.

 The City of Firsts, as it’s often called, is a place with a rich historical and cultural heritage, home of the first zoo, hospital, and medical school in the US.
 Today, it is known for its diversity, culture, acceptance, and an array of opportunities.
-If you choose to relocate to Philly and make it your next home, you’d want to pick the right neighborhood that can cater to your needs and your budget.
+There are many reasons why you should move here, so if you choose to relocate to Philly and make it your next home, you’d want to pick the right neighborhood that can cater to your needs and your budget.
 So, without further ado, let’s get down to business.

 Center City Is the Main Business Hub